strayMat/causal-ml-course/slides/2-statistical learning and penalized regression.typ

 ]

-#new-section-slide("Python : Common pitfalls in the interpretation of coefficients of linear models")
+#new-section-slide("Python hands-on: Common pitfalls in the interpretation of coefficients of linear models")

-#slide(title:"Pitfalls on using Lasso for variable selections")[
+#slide(title:[To your notebooks 🧑‍💻!])[
+  -
 ]